 OUR VOICE IN THE LOCAL COMMUNITY

-Every term, you’ll receive a newsletter from the Dyslexia-SpLD Trust with the latest news about support, expert advice, resources and events available to parents of children with dyslexia and specific learning difficulties.
+Our Newsletters have the latest news about support, expert advice, resources and events available to parents of children with dyslexia and specific learning difficulties.
 We want you to tell as many mums, dads and carers as possible about the expertise and support available through the Dyslexia-SpLD Trust and its member organisations.

-To help you do this, we’ll send you some of our Parent Champion postcards so that you can give these to anyone you know who will find this information useful.
+To help you do this, we’ll send you some of our Parent Champions postcards so that you can give these to anyone you know who will find this information useful.
 We’ll also send you some Parent Champion posters and ask you to get them displayed in a prominent place in your local community.
 It may be a local school, church, GP surgery or community group.

 OUR EARS IN THE LOCAL COMMUNITY